hashicorp/hil/README.md

     foo = "hello ${var.world}"

 We originally used a full templating language for this, but found it was too heavy weight.
-We then moved to very basic regular expression based string replacement, but found the need for basic arithmetic and function calls.
+Additionally, many full languages required bindings to C (and thus the usage of cgo) which we try to avoid to make cross-compilation easier.
+We then moved to very basic regular expression based string replacement, but found the need for basic arithmetic and function calls resulting in overly complex regular expressions.

 Ultimately, we wrote our own mini-language within Terraform itself.
 As we built other projects such as [Nomad](https://nomadproject.io) and